m42e/infomentor/README.md

 # Infomentor Tool

 This tool is designed to check the infomentor portal and send notifications using mail or pushover api.
+It is also capable of sending Calendar invitations/entries.

 ## Usage

+You could install it locally but using the docker image is preferred.

 ```
 python3 -m venv venv